Eltz Castle: Preservation

 In the mid 19th century, Count Karl zu Eltz restored the castle.
 Between 1845 and 1888, 184,000 marks was spent on extensive construction work that carefully preserved the existing architecture.

 Extensive security and restoration work took place between the years 2009 to 2012.
 Among other things, the vault of flags hall was secured after it was at risk of partially collapsing walls and the porch of the Kempenich section.
 In addition to these static repairs, almost all the slate roofs were replaced.
 Structural problems were remedied in the ceiling and wood damage was repaired.
 In the interior, heating and sanitary facilities, windows and fire alarm system were renewed, and also historic plaster was restored.
-The half-timbered facades and a spiral staircase were renovated at the costs of around €4.4 million.
+The half-timbered facades and a spiral staircase were renovated at the cost of around €4.4 million.
 The measures were supported by a €2 million grant from an economic stimulus package provided by the German federal government.
 The state of Rhineland-Palatinate, the German Foundation for Monument Protection and the owners provided further funds.

 The Rübenach and Rodendorf family wings in the castle are open to the public, while the Kempenich branch continue to use their third of the castle.
 Public visits are seasonal: from April to November.
 Exhibits include the treasury, which contains gold, silver and porcelain artifacts, and the armory which hosts historic weapons and suits of armor.

 Popular culture

 From 1965 to 1992, an engraving of Eltz Castle was used on the German 500 Deutsche Mark note.

 The castle was used as the exterior for the fictional United States military lunatic asylum in the 1979 William Peter Blatty movie The Ninth Configuration starring Stacy Keach.

 The opening sequences of Le Feu de Wotan, a Belgian bande dessinée (comic book) in the Yoko Tsuno series, take place in Eltz Castle.

 Eltz castle also inspired the castle featured chiefly on the Himmelsdorf map and its winter derivative of the MMO World of Tanks.